 Albert lowered his arms, instantly contrite.
 “Of course.
 How silly of me.
 I should have realised you must be ill, to be home on a weekday.
 It was inconsiderate, calling you out here.
 You don’t need to change your life today.
 You need Lemsip.”

 The man didn’t respond, just watched Albert with red-rimmed eyes.
-He really didn’t look well, the salesman thought, and he took a step closer, lowering his voice to a conspiratorial whisper.
+He really didn’t look well, Albert thought, and he took a step closer, lowering his voice to a conspiratorial whisper.

 “You know the Lewises, just down the street?”